bayeslife/transduction/README.md

 Then I created a sibling of filter called deltaFiltering which returned the previous filtered value and passed into the isChanging predicate.

+# More tasks

+- To consider if the data structure is not an array but a tree
+- To consider getting an output which is tuple of { value: <val>, index: <index>}
+- To consder the input is a function generating an arbitrary number of values.